 Besides the electronic application, initial auditions for Freedom Church’s worship team are online as well.

 “If they’re a musician, we give them two songs.
 If it’s guitar, of course then the song will be guitar heavy.
 If drums, a song that’s drum heavy.
-And for vocals, we’ll given two songs to show their vocal capability,” Blake said.
+And for vocals, we will give two songs to show their vocal capability,” Blake said.

 “I look at the audition as showing me their musical capabilities,” he said.
 “If everything checks out on their musical capability, then I do the third step which is an interview.”